 Amazon EC2 Configuration

 Amazon Elastic Compute Cloud (EC2) is a service provided by Amazon Web Services (AWS).
 You can install and configure HAWQ on virtual servers provided by Amazon EC2.
-The following information describes some considerations when deploying a HAWQ cluster in an Amazon EC2 environment.
+The following overview information describes some considerations when installing HAWQ in an Amazon EC2 environment.

 Amazon EC2 can be used to launch as many virtual servers as you need, configure security and networking, and manage storage.
 An EC2 instance is a virtual server in the AWS cloud virtual computing environment.